-The RI Policies can be viewed on the Authority's website www.gsfa.govt.nz.

-In terms of the RI Policies the Authority has resolved to exclude direct investment in the securities issued by a number of companies understood to be involved in the manufacture of tobacco and anti-personnel mines.
-This decision was made on the basis that their activities are inconsistent with the RI Policies and with international conventions to which New Zealand is a party.
+The RI Policies can be viewed on the Authority's website.
+In terms of the RI Policies last year the Authority resolved to exclude direct investment in securities issued by a number of companies understood to be involved in the manufacture of tobacco and anti-personnel mines.
+This year the Authority has resolved to exclude direct investment in securities issued by a number of companies understood to be involved in the manufacture of cluster munitions and nuclear weapons.
+The decisions were made on the basis that the companies' activities are inconsistent with the Authority's RI Policies and with international conventions to which New Zealand is a party.

-Background on this decision and a list of the companies excluded from certain direct investments can be viewed on the Authority's website.
+Background on the decisions and the list of the companies excluded from direct investment can be viewed on the Authority's website.